-Research and development expenses, net, increased by \$1.3 million, or 22%, during 2018 compared to 2017.
-The increase in expenses is primarily attributable to increased costs associated with the development and clinical study of our ReStore soft suit exoskeleton and fewer IIA grants received in the period.
+Research and development expenses, net, decreased by \$2.0 million, or 27%, during 2019 compared to 2018.
+The decrease is attributable to decreased costs associated with the development and clinical study costs of our ReStore soft suit exoskeleton.

-We intend to focus our research and development expenses in the near term primarily on the Restore system for stroke patients and dependent on our resources in the longer term on a "soft suit" exoskeleton for additional indications affecting the ability to walk, including multiple sclerosis, cerebral palsy, Parkinson's disease and elderly assistance and the next generation of our current ReWalk device.
+We intend to focus our research and development expenses on the "soft suit" exoskeleton for additional indications affecting the ability to walk, including multiple sclerosis, cerebral palsy, Parkinson's disease and elderly assistance and the next generation of our current ReWalk device.